ironicbadger/pms-wiki/docs/installation/manual-install.md

 We also just created `/mnt/storage` in addition to our data disk mountpoints of `/mnt/disk1`, `/mnt/disk2` and so on. `/mnt/storage` will be used by MergerFS to 'pool' or 'merge' our data disks.

-## fstab entries
+### fstab entries

 Next we need to create an entry in `/etc/fstab`.

 This file tells your OS how, where and which disks to mount.
 It looks a bit complex but an fstab entry is actually quite simple and breaks down to `<device> <mountpoint> <filesystem> <options> <dump> <fsck>` - [fstab documentation](https://wiki.archlinux.org/index.php/fstab).

-Here's what your `/etc/fstab` file might look like with 4 data disks and 1 parity drive for SnapRAID.
+!!! note
     Note that MergerFS does *not* mount the parity drive, it only mounts `/mnt/disk*`.
 MergerFS has *nothing to do* with parity, that is what we use SnapRAID for.

+Here's what your `/etc/fstab` file might look like with 4 data disks and 1 SnapRAID parity drive.

 ```
 ##/etc/fstab example